The Primrose Crochet Beanie is a great pattern for beginners. This beanie get its beautiful texture by crocheting the Primrose Stitch.

 Row 15 – Ch.1 turn, sc in the first stitch and each remaining stitch across.
 (64)

-Bind off with Teal leaving a tail approx. 15′ long.
-This tail will be used to sew the Teal portion of the beanie closed.
+Bind off leaving a tail approx. 15′ long.
+This tail will be used to sew the long side of the beanie closed.

-Fold the rectangle in half so the wrong side if facing you.
-Next, thread a needle with the tail you left from the band and whip stitch the two sides of just the band (Linen color) closed.
+Fold the rectangle in half so the wrong side is facing you.
+Next, thread a needle with the tail and whip stitch the two sides closed.

 Turn your beanie right side out.

-Thread a tapestry needle and weave the needle in and out of each sc post all the way around.
+Thread a tapestry needle with the yarn and weave the needle in and out of each sc post all the way around.
 Stop when you get back to the beginning.

 Flip your beanie upside down and pull yarn through center of beanie to close.
-Weave your needle in and out through the top of the beanie to sew shut.
+Weave your needle in and out through the top of the beanie to sew up any small hole that may be showing.
 Weave in your loose ends.